spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

   * Unique identifier given when element is being associated as an individual, i.e., multiple elements representing a single individual are given one number
   * Example: 2018-IND-1
 * Click Details to add analyses

+# Analyses

+## Biological Profile
+### Age
+* Choose the applicable method; this list is based on methods applicable to the element.
+Click Create.
+* Fill in appropriate age scores/descriptions.
+Click Save.
+* Information can be edited after save, but cannot be deleted.
+### Sex
+* Choose the applicable method; this list is based on methods applicable to the element.
+Click Create.
+* Fill in appropriate scores/descriptions.
+Click Save.
+* Information can be edited after save, but cannot be deleted.
+### Stature
+* No methods available.
+### Ancestry
+* Choose the applicable method; this list is based on methods applicable to the element.
+Click Create.
+* Fill in appropriate scores/descriptions.
+Click Save.
+* Information can be edited after save, but cannot be deleted.

+## DNA Profile
+•	Lab
+o	Choose the laboratory that is conducting the DNA analysis
+•	External Case #
+o	The DNA testing laboratory’s case number o	Only number(s) and/or letter(s)
+•	DNA Sample Number
+o	The sample number for the DNA sample o	Only number(s) and/or letter(s)
+•	Mito Sequence Number
+o	mitochondrial DNA sequence number o	Numeric
+•	Mito Sequence Subgroup
+o	mitochondrial DNA sequence number o	Number(s) and/or letter(s)
+•	Mito Sequence Similar
+o	If there is a similar mitochondrial DNA sequence number, list it here o	Number(s) and/or letter(s)
+•	Mito Match Count
+o	Number of individuals matching the mitochondrial DNA sequence o	Numeric
+•	Mito Total Count
+o	Total number of individuals in the reference/comparison group o	Numeric
+•	Once saved, additional “analysis tests” can be added